 An estimated 1.2 million cubic metres of soil was excavated in 2017 as part of the construction work on the two new units.
 More than 800,000m³ of sand and gravel mixture was laid at the base of the NPP II buildings and structures.

 The first 16t reinforced concrete block was installed on the rebar of the lower foundation belt in December 2017.
-The foundation will comprise 105 reinforced concrete blocks with a total weight of 1,600t.
+The foundation comprises 105 reinforced concrete blocks with a total weight of 1,600t.

-The NPP construction works also included the engineering networks – steam pipelines, hot water supply pipelines for the construction base, and heating networks.
+The NPP construction works also included engineering networks such as steam pipelines, hot water supply pipelines for the construction base, and heating networks.

-Five 40t GIRAFFE TDK-40.1100 pillar cranes will be used for constructing the internal and boundary walls of the reactor unit of the first power unit of Kursk II.
-DEMAG CC 6800, a heavy-duty crane, will also be used for constructing the building structures at the reactor buildings.
+Five 40t GIRAFFE TDK-40.1100 pillar cranes are being used for constructing the internal and boundary walls of the reactor unit of the first power unit of Kursk II.
+DEMAG CC 6800, a heavy-duty crane, is also being used for constructing the building structures at the reactor buildings.

-ASE Group of Companies (the engineering division of Rosatom) is the general contractor and designer of the project, while Trest Rosspetsenergomontazh was awarded the subcontract for the plant construction.
+ASE Group of Companies is also the general contractor and designer of the project while Trest Rosspetsenergomontazh was awarded the subcontract for the plant construction.

-AEM Technology, a subsidiary of Rosatom, was awarded the contract for manufacturing the bottom of the reactor vessel for unit one of Kursk II.
-Atomenergomash is supplying the nuclear steam generating plant equipment.
+Rosatom subsidiary AEM Technology was awarded the contract for manufacturing the bottom of the reactor vessel for unit one of Kursk II.
+Atomenergomash, a power engineering company, is supplying nuclear steam-generating plant equipment.